Philadelphia Public Art @philart.net

 * See also:

-+philadelphiabuildings.org entry for Edgar Viguers Seeler
++philadelphiabuildings.org's Edgar Viguers Seeler page

 +wikipedia.org's William Penn page